Totango

 Transforming a one-size-fits-all Customer Success dashboard into a modular, widget-based system adapted for every CSM role — reducing support tickets by 85% and cutting adoption time in half.

 Totango is a SaaS platform that empowers CSM teams and managers to design and build customer success journeys — from onboarding to renewal — so they can measure performance, scale operations, and proactively prevent churn before customers disengage.
-A self-service platform that makes customer success approachable for businesses of any size or industry.
+It's a self-service platform that makes customer success approachable and effective for businesses of any size or industry.

 Unify the platform for all CSM roles with a modernized, smoother user experience and consistent onboarding and adoption flow — reducing support load and feature requests while increasing CSAT and customer advocacy.